In the US, where rape happens determines whether a crime has taken place.

 “As many as twelve states follow the Model Penal Code in promulgating global consent provisions declaring that deception renders the victim’s consent legally ineffective.”

 More to the point, consent does not exist when agreement is induced by duplicity because knowledge and information are required elements in consent.
-Speaking about “consent” being “undermined” leads one to believe that it existed and then it did not.
+Speaking about “consent” being “undermined” leads to an awkward understanding.
+Being undermined would impart that consent was taking place but was put aside, when, in fact, duplicity prevents consent from taking place at all.
 While agreement can exist without knowledge and information, consent cannot.
 And consent is required in all sexual conduct.

 Law Professor Susan Estrich staunchly advocated for rape laws to prohibit the same deceptions as a state’s laws of false pretenses or fraud.
-In all states, adult impersonation qualifies as a material fraud.
+In all states, adult impersonation qualifies as a material fraud in other crimes such as theft.

 Professor Estrich authored Real Rape, the first meaningful book to shed light on rape by fraud.
 She is a noted political commentator for Fox News, the 1988 National Campaign Manager for Dukakis-Bentsen, and the first female President of the Harvard Law Review,